JohnNDaras/ARTIFICIAL-INTELLIGENCE/Project_2/README.md

 <h1>multiAgents.py</h1>

+<p>The computational intelligence component of the entire codebase is outlined below:</p>
 <p>This module contains implementations of different types of agents for playing Pacman.
 Below is an explanation of each function and class within the module:</p>

 <h2>ReflexAgent class</h2>